yusuf8ahmed/fabric/README.md

 $ bower update wealthsimple-fabric
 ```

+### Option 2.
+Minified CSS

+The concatenated and minified CSS is available in https://github.com/wealthsimple/fabric/blob/master/css/fabric.css

+Note: this is recommended against, as you won't have access to any of the SCSS variables or mixins.

 ## Usage

-Once installed, simply `@import` either the master SCSS file, or the individual files as you need them.
+Once installed with bower, simply `@import` either the master SCSS file, or the individual files as you need them.

 ```scss
 // Example: All of Fabric